dcgreatrex/psychometricCurve_bootstrapping/README.md

 # Summary:
-This package fits sigmoid functions to psychoacoustic data collected during psychological experimentation at the University of Cambridge by David Greatrex.
+This package fits sigmoid functions to psychoacoustic data collected during psychological experimentation at the University of Cambridge.

 # Data:
 The data is taken from an experiment investigating the effects of rhythmic expectation on